-With the first half of 2022 behind us, the year has been one of new penalty heights.
-The highest fine of the year thus far is £1m more than the highest penalty in 2021.
+With 2022 behind us, the year was one of new penalty heights.
+The highest fine of the year is £1m more than the highest penalty in 2021.
 This increase continues the upward trend in health and safety fines when comparing the biggest fine in 2020 to the highest fine in 2019.

-On the note of reaching new heights, many of the fines this year have resulted from fatal falls.
-After last year saw a lack of safeguarding as the prime reason to be on the receiving end of a fine, height risk measures are now in the spotlight.
+On the note of reaching new heights, many of the fines in 2022 resulted from fatal falls.
+After 2021 saw a lack of safeguarding as the prime reason to be on the receiving end of a fine, height risk measures are now in the spotlight.

 Headline UK health & safety statistics

 Health and Safety Executive (HSE) statistics show that in 2021/2022:

 - 123 workers killed at work